shanemiller89/patchworks/README.md

 ## Notes
 - This is an alpha release intended for internal testing and development.
-- Feedback and bug reports welcome
+- Feedback and bug reports are welcome via GitHub issues
+- For installation issues, please check the troubleshooting section above

 ## License
 MIT License